Skip to content

 Hub gears

-Hub gears — or internal gear hubs (IGH) — are an alternative to derailleur gears.
+Hub gears, or internal gear hubs (IGH), are an alternative to derailleur gears.
 Unlike derailleur models, hub gears don’t display the full gear system.
 Instead, the gear system is in a hub on the bike’s rear wheel.

 Hub gears also don’t rely on a chain and sprockets like derailleurs.
 Instead, they have a series of gears inside the hub: a sun gear, which is stationary, and multiple planet gears (usually three or four), which are held in a cage and revolve around the sun gears.
+A larger annular gear encloses the sun and planet gears, while an external sprocket determines which gear is engaged.

 Hub gears have a few distinct advantages.
 First, they’re low maintenance since they don’t have exposure to the elements like derailleur gears — and generally last longer, as the chain isn’t constantly moving between gear cogs.
 Hub gears are also compatible with belt drive e-bikes, while derailleurs are only compatible with chain drive e-bikes.

 However, hub gears also have drawbacks.
 First, they tend to be more expensive and heavier.
 Additionally, if there’s an issue with the gearing system, you’ll likely need to consult a pro bike repair shop since the entire system is in the hub.
+Hub gear systems also often have less range than a wide-range derailleur system.

 Single-speed gears